 Now that you have a handsome, informative BI dashboard, it’s time to share it.

 Set up subscriptions to your dashboard

-This is the “push” in the push and pull of analytics.
+Dashboard subscriptions are the “push” in the push and pull of analytics.
 You can send the results of a dashboard via email or Slack.

 Pin the dashboard to a collection

-When you’re ready to signal to the rest of your team that you’ve got a really solid dashboard they should look at, add it to the relevant collection and pin it.
+When you’re ready to signal to the rest of your team that you’ve got a really solid BI dashboard they should look at, add it to the relevant collection and pin it.
 To learn more, check out keeping your analytics organized.

-Share via a public link or embed
+Share your BI dashboard via a public link or embed

 You can also share the dashboard via a public link, or in an iframe, which you can embed in your website or app.
 See our article on Embedding charts and dashboards.